Rational Connectivity and Analytic Contractibility: Skeleta in Berkovich spaces

 The Berkovich analytification tends to be large and complicated.
 For example, the point set underlying the Berkovich analytification of a curve has a natural structure of an infinite graph.
 One powerful technique for understanding a given Berkovich analytification is to produce a smaller space inside $X^{\mathrm{an}}$, called a {\em skeleton}, which reflects much of the geometry of the ambient space.
 Specifically, this skeleton is supposed to be a finite simplicial complex onto which $X^{\mathrm{an}}$ deformation retracts.
 In the case of curves, the skeleton turns out to be a finite graph.

-A general technique for producing a skeleton is to choose a model $\mathscr{X}$ of $X$ over the local ring $R$ of integers in $K$, such that the special fiber $\mathscr{X}_{k}$ is a reduced simple normal crossing divisor in $\mathscr{X}$.
-Each divisor corresponds to a point in $\an{X}$, and the full dual complex of $\mathscr{X}_{k}$ embeds as a closed subspace of $\an{X}$.
-Note though that because this construction requires the choice of a model $\mathscr{X}$, it is not canonical.
+A general technique for producing a skeleton is to choose a model $\mathcal{X}$ of $X$ over the local ring $R$ of integers in $K$, such that the special fiber $\mathcal{X}_{k}$ is a simple normal crossing divisor in $\mathcal{X}$.
+Each prime component of the special fiber corresponds to a point in ${X^{\mathrm{an}}}$, and the full dual complex of $\mathcal{X}_{k}$ embeds as a closed subspace of ${X^{\mathrm{an}}}$.
+Note though that because this construction requires the choice of a model $\mathcal{X}$, it is not canonical.

 It is often desirable to produce a skeleton that is canonical in the sense that it can be recovered uniquely from $X$.
-One construction which produces such a skeleton is due to Musta{\c{t}}{\u{a}} and Nicaise \cite{MN}, following work of Kontsevich and Soibelman \cite{KS} on mirror symmetry.
-Their construction uses weight functions coming from pluricanonical forms on $X$, and Nicaise and Xu \cite{NX} have used this construction to study degenerations of Calabi-Yau varieties.
-This construction is in many ways analogous to the theory of minimal models.
-If $X$ is of general type, and if the canonical divisor $K_X$ is nef, one expects to be able to produce a minimal model $\mathscr{X}$ over $R$, with $K_{\mathscr{X}}$ nef.
+One construction which produces such a skeleton, called the {\em essential skeleton}, is due to Musta{\c{t}}{\u{a}} and Nicaise \cite{MN}, following work of Kontsevich and Soibelman \cite{KS} on mirror symmetry.
+Their construction uses weight functions coming from pluricanonical forms on $X$.
+Nicaise and Xu \cite{NX} use this construction to study degenerations of Calabi-Yau varieties and, more generally, smooth projective varieties with semi-ample canonical bundle.
+When $X$ is a Calabi-Yau variety, one can use an approximation argument to show that the the essential skeleton is a strong deformation retract of $X^{\mathrm{an}}$.
+If $X$ is of general type, and if the canonical divisor $K_X$ is semi-ample, one expects to be able to produce a minimal model $\mathcal{X}$ over $R$, with $K_{\mathcal{X}}$ semi-ample.
 This model will be unique up to simple birational modifications called flops.
-In the case where $X$ is a Calabi-Yau variety, Nicaise and Xu \cite{NX} show that this skeleton is given by the dual complex of a good minimal dlt model of $X$, if one exists.
+Nicaise and Xu show that when $X$ is smooth and projective with semi-ample canonical bundle, the skeleton constructed in \cite{MN} is given by the dual complex of any minimal dlt model of $X$.
+When $X$ is defined over an algebraic curve \cite[Theorem 2.2.6]{NX}, one can use the MMP to produce a minimal dlt model model of $X$ over $R$.
+In their recent preprint \cite{KNX}, Koll\'ar, Nicaise, and Xu show that a minimal dlt model of $X$ always exists over $R$, regardless of whether or not $X$ is defined over a curve.

-On the other hand, a rationally connected variety has no pluricanonical forms.
+On the other hand, a smooth rationally connected variety has no pluricanonical forms.
 When one runs the minimal model program on a rationally connected variety $X$, the end result is a Mori fiber space.
 In contrast to the general type case, there may be many different ways of expressing $X$ as birational to a Mori fiber space.
 Thus from the perspective of minimal model theory, one should not expect there to be a distinguished way of building a skeleton for a rationally connected $X$.